1. BEFORE YOU TAKE OFF

 A glider should only be rotated when it is moving forwards or backwards.
 If we turn the glider when it is not moving we may overload the mainwheel.
 If there is no removable tail dolly, someone needs to lower the glider’s nose, lifting the tail up, to avoid lateral forces on the tail.

 BEHIND A VEHICLE

-When transporting a glider behind a vehicle with a short rope, two persons need to escort the glider.
-One person keeps the wings level at one of the wingtips.
-He or she is responsible for steering the glider on the ground.
-The other person walks at the glider’s nose in order to slow the glider down if the vehicle comes to a sudden stop or if the glider starts accelerating on sloping terrain.
-If a glider does not have a removable rotating transport wheel (called a tail dolly) the person at the nose also needs to push the nose downwards during every turn to prevent the aircraft tail from moving sideways on the ground.
+When towing a glider behind a vehicle with a rope, two people should escort the glider.
+One holds a wing tip to steer and keep the wings level; the other walks at the glider’s nose in order to slow the glider down if the vehicle comes to a sudden stop or if the glider starts rolling down a slope.
+If a glider does not have a removable rotating transport wheel (tail dolly) the person at the nose also needs to lower the nose when turning to prevent the aircraft tail from scraping sideways on the ground.

 BACK AT THE LAUNCH POINT

 The launch point is the place where we position the glider while keeping clear of other gliders and obstacles.
 Bear in mind that the wings may move up and down when the direction of the wind changes and do not place anything below a glider’s wing.
-To prevent the wings from dropping and the glider from rotating due to wind direction changes or strong thermals, always remove the tail dolly and place some weight on the wings, for example an old car tire.
-Alternatively, tie the wing down.
-If you leave a glider alone never leave the canopy open but keep it closed and locked.
-Strong winds may blow the canopy open and damage it, in the worst case separating it from the glider.
+To prevent the wings from dropping and the glider from rotating due to wind direction changes or strong thermals, always remove the tail dolly and place some weight on the wing tip.

 TO HOOK ON A GLIDER WHEN WINCH LAUNCHING